Relapsing fever: Research

 Currently, no vaccine against relapsing fever is available, but research continues.
 Developing a vaccine is very difficult because the spirochetes avoid the immune response of the infected person (or animal) through antigenic variation.
 Essentially, the pathogen stays one step ahead of antibodies by changing its surface proteins.
 These surface proteins, lipoproteins called variable major proteins, have only 30–70% of their amino acid sequences in common, which is sufficient to create a new antigenic "identity" for the organism.
-Antibodies in the blood that are binding to and clearing spirochetes expressing the old proteins do not recognize spirochetes expressing the new ones.
+Antibodies in the blood that bind to and clear spirochetes expressing the old proteins do not recognize spirochetes expressing the new ones.
 Antigenic variation is common among pathogenic organisms.
 These include the agents of malaria, gonorrhea, and sleeping sickness.
 Important questions about antigenic variation are also relevant for such research areas as developing a vaccine against HIV and predicting the next influenza pandemic.

 History

 Relapsing fever has been described since the days of the ancient Greeks.
 After an outbreak in Edinburgh in the 1840s, relapsing fever was given its name, but the etiology of the disease was not better understood for a decade.
 Physician David Livingstone is credited with the first account in 1857 of a malady associated with the bite of soft ticks in Angola and Mozambique.
 In 1873, Otto Obermeier first described the disease-causing ability and mechanisms of spirochetes, but was unable to reproduce the disease in inoculated test subjects and thereby unable to fulfill Koch's postulates.
 The disease was not successfully produced in an inoculated subject until 1874.
 In 1904 and 1905, a series of papers outlined the cause of relapsing fever and its relationship with ticks.

 Both Joseph Everett Dutton and John Lancelot Todd contracted relapsing fever by performing autopsies while working in the eastern region of the Congo Free State.
 Dutton died there on February 27, 1905.
 The cause of tick-borne relapsing fever across central Africa was named Spirillum duttoni.
 In 1984, it was renamed Borrelia duttoni.
+In 1907, Frederick Percival Mackie discovered that human body louse can transmit Borrelia recurrentis, which causes relapsing fever as well.
 The first time relapsing fever was described in North America was in 1915 in Jefferson County, Colorado.

 Sir William MacArthur suggested that relapsing fever was the cause of the yellow plague, variously called pestis flava, pestis ictericia, buidhe chonaill, or cron chonnaill, which struck early Medieval Britain and Ireland, and of epidemics which struck modern Ireland in the famine.
 This is consistent with the description of the symptoms experienced by King Maelgwn of Gwynedd as recorded in words attributed to Taliesin and with the "great mortality in Britain" in 548 CE noted in the Annales Cambriae.